 Note: You might need sudo to install packages globally

 Run the following command to create a new module for posting small statuses.

 $ yo meanjs:crud-module status

-You’ll be asked a few questions.
+You will be asked a few questions.
 First, if you want css, directives etc. with the frontend component.
-For this quick demo, we don’t need any of those so just press enter.
+For this quick demo, we do not need any of those so just press enter.
 Second, if you want this module to be added in the top menu bar, write ‘Y’ and press enter.
 Third, what should the name on the menu be?
-Simply name it 'Status’ and press enter.
+Simply name it ‘Status’ and press enter.
 Now you should see an output similar to the following –

 create app/controllers/statuses.server.controller.js create app/models/status.server.model.js create app/routes/statuses.server.routes.js create app/tests/status.server.model.test.js create public/modules/statuses/config/statuses.client.routes.js create public/modules/statuses/controllers/statuses.client.controller.js create public/modules/statuses/services/statuses.client.service.js create public/modules/statuses/tests/statuses.client.controller.test.js create public/modules/statuses/views/create-status.client.view.html create public/modules/statuses/views/edit-status.client.view.html create public/modules/statuses/views/list-statuses.client.view.html create public/modules/statuses/views/view-status.client.view.html create public/modules/statuses/statuses.client.module.js

-That’s it, you can now visit http://localhost:3000/#!/statuses and create, update and delete statuses.
-It’s that simple.
+That is it, you can now visit http://localhost:3000/#!/statuses and create, update and delete statuses.
+It is that simple.

 You may not always need to create a full fledged crud module for every feature and MEAN.js has that covered too.
 You can just scaffold a standalone backend controller or a frontend angular service using the generator.

 //create a backend controller $ yo meanjs:express-controller <controller-name> //create an angular.js service $ yo meanjs:angular-service <service-name>